microsoft/Mixed-Reality-Remoting-Unity/README.md

 ## 2. Build the Android app
 Ensure you have the Android build tools installed via the Unity Hub.
-* Open the ThirdPersonMobile.unity project.
+* Open the MR-Remoting-Android-App.unity project.
 * Modify the IP address in NodeDssSignaler
 * Build and Run